samuelgfeller/slim-example-project/docs/naming-convention.md

 ## Templates
 * Follow [general files and folders](#General-files-and-folders) rules
-* View templates that are displayed to the user in a browser MUST end with `.html.php`:
+* View templates that are displayed to the user are in the module sub folder and just end with `.php`: e.g.  `login-page.php`.
-  `login-page.html.php`
+  *Note*: previous `.html` is useless as emails and other views are in their respective sub-folder.
-* Email templates MUST end with `.email.php` (and be in a sub folder "email"):
+  It is very clear in the path name which type it is and there is no autocompletion anyway as it's written in a string.
-  `register-confirmation.email.php`
+* Email templates, PDF and other views MUST be in a respective sub folder (`email/email-template.php` or `pdf/pdf-template.php`)

 ## Tests
 * **Folder and files** MUST be in PascalCase format meaning starting with an uppercase and then each word